Information Security Policy

 The Company has adopted a process-based approach to develop, implement and continually improve the effectiveness of its ISMS.
 In doing so, the Company commits to:

-• Understanding business, legal, regulatory and contractual Information Security requirements.
+• Understanding business, legal, regulatory and contextual Information Security requirements.

 • Implementing and operating security controls aligned with ISO/IEC 27001:2022 Annex A (Organisational, People, Physical, Technological).